Home » Paris » Les Invalides Tickets

 Your private tour begins in the courtyard of the Invalides, where you’ll learn about the building’s 17th-century roots as a veteran’s hospital under Louis XIV, and take a walk through the cathedral, dedicated to his troops.

-Show your smartphone ticket to the guide at the meeting point outside the main gate of Invalides.
+Show the e-ticket on your smartphone to the guide at the meeting point outside the main gate of Invalides.

-Make sure to arrive at least 15 minutes before the starting time.
+Make sure you arrive at least 15 minutes before the starting time.

 The duration of the tour is 1 hour and 45 minutes.